nicercode/nicercode.github.io/source/_posts/2013-07-09-modifying-data-with-lookup-tables.md

 {% endhighlight %}

 The large block of code is now reduced to a single line that clearly expresses what we want to achieve.
 Moreover, the new values (data) are stored as a table of *data* in a file, which is preferable to having data mixed in with our code.

 You can use this approach
-You can find the example files used here, as a [github gist](https://gist.github.com/dfalster/5589956)
+You can find the example files used here, as a [github gist](https://gist.github.com/dfalster/5589956).

+**Acknowledgements:** Many thanks to Rich FitzJohn and Diego Barneche for valuable discussions.